preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 You use the rest of the settings the same way as is described on this page: :doc:`Page Collections </pages/page-collections/index>`

-Don't forget to save when you're ready (the "Save" option is located in the low right corner).
+Don't forget to save when you're ready (the "Save" option is located at the bottom, in the low right corner).

 To add another Page Collection, just do it the same way.